ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lifx/README.md

 - values outside of range cause crash of adapter

 ## Changelog:
+### 1.0.2
+* some changes to loglevel
+* fix crash when no label is provided

 ### 1.0.1
-* bugfix, conext of 'this' in timeout
+* bugfix, context of 'this' in timeout
 * Null exception with B/W bulb issue#23

 ### 1.0.0